oddlittlebird/docs-1/docs/documents/appendix/glossary.md

 ## Collection Name

 A collection name identifies a collection in a database.
 It is a string and is unique within the database.
 Unlike the collection identifier it is supplied by the creator of the collection.
 The collection name must consist of letters, digits, and the _ (underscore) and - (dash) characters only.
-Please refer to [NamingConventions](https://macrometacorp.github.io/docs-c8/reference/data-models/naming-conventions) for more information on valid collection names.
+Refer to [Naming Conventions](../../naming-conventions/) for more information on valid collection names.

 ## GeoFabric